wingck/capstone/README.md

 In my example, I use the database "test", so my link should be mongodb+srv://ckwwingo:< password >@test.umv80ov.mongodb.net/test?retryWrites=true&w=majority, where < password > is the database's password.

 [IMPORTANT] In the above link, you should add database's name before "?retryWrites", my database is "test" so it is "test?retryWrites".
-After all the setup, you can run the app using "node src/index.js" in the server folder and "yarn start" in the client folder.
+After all the setup, you can run the app using "node src/index.js" in the server folder and "yarn start" in the client folder (If you use npm method, use "npm start").